 Be all my sins remember’d.

-‘To Be Or Not To Be’: Translation
+Hamlet ‘To Be Or Not To Be’ Meaning

 The first six words of the soliloquy establish a balance.
 There is a direct opposition – to be, or not to be.
 Hamlet is thinking about life and death and pondering a state of being versus a state of not being – being alive and being dead.